FridljDa/ihw-forest-paper/README.md

 # ihw-forest-paper
+This build of the adaptMT package provides necessary modifications for using AdaPT with gradient boosted trees via the xgboost library.
+Please see our pre-print, Application of post-selection inference to multi-omics data yields insights into the etiologies of human diseases for details regarding our implementation.
+An updated tutorial to using both the adapt_xgboost and adapt_xgboost_cv functions will be available soon.
+The goal is to integrate the functionality of these modifications into the original adaptMT package that is available on the CRAN.

 This repository serves as companion to the following paper: TODO

 All numerical results and figures in the aforementioned paper are made third-party reproducible herein.